EMERGING MARKETS-Chile's peso leads Latam FX lower as cenbank fans rate cut speculation

-June 20 (Reuters) - Chile's peso led losses among most Latin American currencies on Tuesday as speculation mounted the country could lower interest rates soon, and a decline in commodity prices after a smaller-than-expected cut from China added to the selling pressure.
+June 20 (Reuters) - Chile's peso led losses among most Latin American currencies on Tuesday as speculation mounted that the country could lower interest rates soon, and commodity prices fell after a smaller-than-expected cut from China.

 Chile's central bank kept its benchmark interest rate unchanged at 11.25% on Monday, but said that if current trends continued, it could cut the rate in the short term.
 Two central bank board members had voted to reduce the rate at the latest meeting.

-The bank on Tuesday also lowered the upper end of its forecast for economic growth in 2023.
+The bank on Tuesday also lowered the upper end of its economic growth forecast for 2023.

-"While the board’s decision was expected by market participants and was consistent with our forecast, our reading of the split decision and the post-meeting statement is without a doubt dovish," Goldman Sachs economist Alberto Ramos said in a note.

-Ramos believes the central bank may start cutting rates at its July meeting.
+"The Chilean peso will take the slide for sure into the next month from the dovish turn that their central bank has been forced to take," said Juan Perez, director of trading at Monex.

+"While other Latin American economies are above 2.0% growth in GDP, the quarterly average for Chile has been stuck under 1.0%.
+The frustration has mounted with also items such as copper lowering in price based on fears of lower demand from downwardly revised economic outlooks."

 A dip in copper prices after a smaller-than-expected rate cut from top consumer China to shore up its faltering economic recovery also hurt the currency of the world's biggest exporter of the metal.

+"With housing and other sectors needing immediate domestic remedy, China's stimulus may not seem like enough to boost hopes of a soft landing for the remainder of the year," Perez added.

-The Mexican peso MXN= slipped 0.2% against the U.S. dollar, as a slide in crude prices LCOc1 pressured the oil exporter's currency.
+The Mexican peso MXN= eased 0.6% against the U.S. dollar, as a slide in crude prices LCOc1 pressured the oil exporter's currency.

-Mexican retail sales rose 1.5% in April from March, the national statistics agency said on Tuesday, beating market expectations.
+Mexican retail sales rose 1.5% in April from March, the national statistics agency said, beating market expectations.

+The Mexican President Andres Manuel Lopez Obrador named his current deputy labor minister, Marath Bolanos, to lead the ministry, the latest in a cabinet shuffle prompted by the ruling party's nascent presidential contest.

-The Brazilian real BRL= fell 0.4%, a day after it touched a one-year high, boosted by reduced anxiety about the governnment's fiscal program.
+The Brazilian real BRL= slipped 0.3%, a day after it touched a one-year high.

+Brazil's Senate Economic Affairs Committee has granted the opposition a 24-hour delay on a vote on new fiscal rules considered crucial by the government of President Luiz Inacio Lula da Silva.

-Brazil's central bank is expected to hold interest rates at their current level on Wednesday, but some analysts have flagged the possibility of rate cuts as soon as August given falling inflation.
+Meanwhile, Brazil's central bank is expected to hold interest rates at their current level on Wednesday.

 Latin American currencies have outperformed their emerging market peers this year, boosted by attractive yields due to high interest rates in the region, though China's weak post-pandemic recovery has raised expectations its demand for commodities may be subdued.